0mBudsMan/WebD-Selection/README.md

 3. WhatsApp: +91 97237 90910
 4. Preferred Bucket: Backend
 5. All the Completed tasks have been mentioned below for reference
+6. I've also added a short textual go-through of my website at the end.
+Kindly have a look through it.

 ### Starters (Completed Tasks)